 What are the symptoms of HELLP syndrome?

 HELLP syndrome tends to come on quickly but there may be no symptoms.
 It can cause similar symptoms to pre-eclampsia.
 Headaches are common, and some women experience visual symptoms.
 Other symptoms include feeling unwell, tiredness, pain at the top of the tummy or over the liver area, feeling sick (nausea), being sick (vomiting), and feeling fluey.
 Symptoms tend to be worse at night.
 You may have easy bruising or purple spots on the skin, and your liver may become swollen and tender.

 You are more likely to develop HELLP syndrome if you are aged over 35 years, having your first baby, have a multiple pregnancy, have had HELLP syndrome before, or have antiphospholipid syndrome.
-It is more common in women of Caucasian background.
+It is more common in white women.
 Usually the condition resolves fairly soon after your baby is delivered but in about one in three women with HELLP syndrome the condition begins straight after delivery.

 HELLP syndrome is an emergency.
 Doctors need to lower your blood pressure and start you on medicine to reduce your risk of developing eclampsia.
 Transfusions and plasma exchange can be needed.

 The problems caused by HELLP syndrome include clotting problems (1 in 2-20), eclampsia (1 in 20), placental abruption (1 in 5-10 cases) and slow growth in the baby (2 out of 3 cases).
 In extreme but rare cases, liver failure can occur and transplant is needed.
 HELLP syndrome can (very rarely) be fatal for mother and baby.